apache/doris-kafka-connector/README.md

 under the License.
 -->

-# Doris-Kafka-Connector
+# Velodb-Kafka-Connector

 [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a scalable and reliable tool for data transmission between Apache Kafka and other systems.
 Connectors can be defined Move large amounts of data in and out of Kafka.

-Doris provides the Sink Connector plugin, which can write data from Kafka topics to Doris.
+VeloDB provides the Sink Connector plugin, which can write data from Kafka topics to Apache Doris, VeloDB Cloud or VeloDB Enterprise.
 More information about usage, please visit [Doris Kafka Connector](https://doris.apache.org/docs/ecosystem/doris-kafka-connector)

 ## License